zblz/naima/docs/installation.rst

 Installing the development version
 ++++++++++++++++++++++++++++++++++

-To install from the latest development source, install ``naima`` from the `github repository`_ through pip::
+To install from the latest development source, install Naima from the `github repository`_ through pip::

     $ pip install git+http://github.com/zblz/naima.git#egg=naima